Using the Dataset

 Overview

-The dataset is synthetic — it was generated to match the descriptive statistics, correlation structure, and missing data pattern of the original UCA dissertation (Todd McCaffrey, ATU Letterkenny, 2025).
-It is not the real survey data, but it behaves statistically the same way.
-Every result you reproduce here will mirror the dissertation findings.
+The dataset is synthetic — it was generated to match the descriptive statistics, correlation structure, and missing-data pattern of the real UCA dissertation sample (Todd McCaffrey, ATU Letterkenny, 2026; N = 164).
+It is not the real survey data, but it behaves statistically the same way, so every result you reproduce here mirrors the dissertation's findings.
+The generator that builds it ships alongside the data as make_synthetic.py.

 Variables